clj-kondo/clj-kondo/doc/jvm.md

-# Running on the JVM
+# Running with the JVM

 Using the binary is recommended for better startup time, but you can run this linter with as a regular Clojure program on the JVM as well.